ChiaChing-Yen/ncku-arch-80th-anniversary/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+alternatively, you can use `yarn` to run the commands.

 ## Disclaimer

 This website is based on the Astro theme "Positivus" by [Olga Averchenko](https://www.figma.com/@olgaaverchenko).

+## Technologies
+This project is tested with the following technologies:
+- yarn 1.22.19

 ## 📄 License